Jackson Ranch Church

+The cemeteries were deemed to be of historical significance.
+The Mexico–United States border wall was projected to go through the cemeteries.

 Church and schoolhouse

 On February 10, 1884, Martin Jackson donated land to the Board of Missions of the Methodist Episcopal Church for a wood-framed church building that would also be used as a schoolhouse.
 The lot came from the Jackson Ranch that was established by Martin's parents, Nathaniel and Matilda Jackson.
 Located a mile from the Rio Grande, it was built with 14 pews for Sunday services, weddings, and funerals.

 For fifty years, the church was administered by the Methodist church.
 When the minister retired, the church was returned to the Jackson family.
-Over the years since, it has been a Methodist or Lutheran church until 1970 when it was closed due to lack of congregants.
-It was then managed by two daughters of Martin.
+Over the years since, it has been a Methodist or Lutheran church until 1970.
+It has been managed by two daughters of Martin.
+Services were held until 2008 when the chapel was flooded.